Skip to content

 Accidental damage cover

 This could cover mishaps caused by you or your family that result in unforeseen damage.
-These could include spilling red wine on the carpet or putting your foot through the ceiling from the attic.
+These could include spilling red wine or putting your foot through the ceiling from the attic.

 Learn more about accidental damage cover